NASA-PDS/naif-pds4-bundler/docs/source/43_using_npb.rst

   * Generate Miscellaneous Collection and initialize the Checksum product for the current release.
-     * The miscellaneous collection is the one to be guaranteed to be updated.
+     * The miscellaneous collection is guaranteed to be updated.

   * Generate the Bundle label and if necessary the readme file.